JunYoung0731/JunYoung0731/README.md

 - Hi, I’m JunYoung Living In Korea
-- I’m interested in Java, Lua
+- I’m interested in Java
 - Application Developer
 - Studying abroad to Canada -- 12 / 29
 - How to reach me -- 준영#1629 Discord